chakane3/ReactNotes/React-State/README.md

 # React State
+Recall, previously that props are data we pass to a component.
+Props are immutable; passing one to a component to change its value is inefficient.
+State however allows you to pass data to components which will likely change. <br>

 Because we have a choice in using functional or class components in React, theres 2 ways to use state in each option.